gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 This is where many automated newsletters go wrong.

 They pull content from a few feeds, put twenty links into an email, and send it.

-Technically, it works.

-But nobody wants to read that.
+Technically, it works, but nobody wants to read that.

 A good newsletter is not just a list of links.
 It is a filtered, structured, useful summary.